The Clergy at Saint James

 Glenn is a native of Harrisburg and was ordained a priest in the Lutheran tradition in 1986 and licensed in the Episcopal Diocese of Central PA in 2018.
 Throughout his life before and since ordination, Glenn has had a close connection to the Episcopal tradition and has served in various roles both as a musician and priest in Virginia, Wisconsin and Pennsylvania, most recently as the interim rector of St. John’s in Lancaster.

 Prior to the Evangelical Lutheran Church in America (ELCA) and Episcopal Church USA’s formal entrance into full communion, Glenn served on the ELCA ecumenical task force which worked toward that happy and now long-completed goal.
 Following 16 years of full-time parish ministry, Glenn began what is now nearly two decades in senior church executive positions mainly focused on fundraising.
-He retired from full-time ministry in the ELCA in 2019 and currently serves as Senior Director of Philanthropy at York College of PA (a college founded by a priest from Saint James!).
+He retired from full-time ministry in the ELCA in 2019 and currently serves as Vice President for Advancement at York College of PA (a college founded by a priest from Saint James!).

 Glenn resides in York with his wife Carol.
 They have two children, a son Jason in Houston, Texas, and a daughter Sarah in Sydney, Australia.
 Email Fr.
 Glenn